sorensenVIMS/Scott_Sorensen_Thesis_Code/marineMammal/README.txt

 This module requires tensorflow installed and configured, see their site for details https://www.tensorflow.org/install/ The main script is deepbear_classify, but a test script is provided to illustrate a few examples.
 To run the testScipt, simply navigate a terminal to this directory and execute the testScipt.sh script.
 This will run through visible and thermal examples.
+The classify module was written by Wayne Treible and he will have more expertise.

 To run the deepbear_classify script

 $ python deepbear_classify.py --help
 usage: deepbear_classify.py [-h] [-s] [-t] [input_path] [output_path]